 The Agency may require applicants to undergo selection tests.

-The closing date for application is 20 June 2017.
+The closing date for applications is 27 January 2021.